 Quality Assurance

 The Contractor shall provide only unused products, unless otherwise agreed to by the State Account Manager.
 The Contractor shall guarantee its products to be free from defects in materials and workmanship, given normal use and care, over the period of the manufacturer warranty.
-The Contractor shall repair and/or immediately replace any defective or failed item within the warranty period specified at no expense to the Ordering Agency (including labor, freight both ways, and materials) for products that are returned in accordance with the Returns Section of this Contract.
+The Contractor shall upon reasonable notice, replace any defective or failed item within the warranty period specified at no expense to the Ordering Agency (including labor, freight both ways, and materials) for products that are returned in accordance with the Returns Section of this Contract.
 In the event the product cannot be repaired or replaced to the satisfaction of the Ordering Agency, the Contractor shall refund any amounts paid by the Ordering Agency for the product.
 The terms of this Contract shall supersede any language to the contrary on purchase orders, invoices or other documents provided by the Contractor, manufacturer or other sources.

 Warranty

 Ordering Agencies are eligible to receive manufacturers’ warranties and the Contractor shall honor all manufacturers’ warranties and guarantees on entire catalog of products offered as part of this Contract.
-If the manufacturer offers an on-site warranty, those warranty services shall be passed on to the Ordering Agencies.
+If the manufacturer offers an on-site warranty, and the ordering Agency elects to purchase such warranties, those warranty services shall be passed on to the Ordering Agencies.
 If a product warranty extends beyond the term of this Contract, the Contractor shall agree to provide warranty services throughout the life of the warranty.

 Product Recall Procedures